 To give you a brief origin story, RVA Cat Tour is the TikTok-inspired passion project of Richmonder Sara Kendle, who says she “fell down the rabbit hole of loving cats” after adopting two of her own in 2024.

-Benefitting the local animal rescue nonprofit, Tiny Paws RVA, the tour is a ticketed fundraiser event that leads participants through a guided neighborhood stroll, spotlighting residential cats in the area.
+Benefitting local animal rescue nonprofit, Tiny Paws RVA, the tour is a ticketed fundraiser event that leads participants through a guided Museum District stroll, celebrating the residential cats in charge.

 Last year’s tour routed the Fan.
 This year’s tour will include two simultaneous groups, each routed through ~15 cat-sighting stops in the Museum District.

-All cats spotlighted on the tour have been previously registered with their names and addresses, so Kendle can create a practical, guided map from one stop to another.
+All cats spotlighted on the tour were previously registered with names and addresses, allowing Kendle to create a map leading from one stop to another.

 “It’s up to the owners’ discretion how much interaction their cat has,” says Kendle.
 “They can take them outside.
 They can stand at the door or the window.
 They can be on a leash.
 If someone wants to put their cat in a backpack and join the tour, they can.”